kevindomm/kevindomm.github.io/_posts/2016-02-04-auto-scaling.markdown

 	<blockquote>Adding an `INSTANCE` basically means you're adding a new machine to help your application run better.
 This is also known as horizontal scaling.
 Adding `MEMORY QUOTA` on the other hand, means you're only adding capacity per `INSTANCE`.
 This is known as vertical scaling.</blockquote>

-4. For now, we will not change any values as we will be needing them for the next part.
+4. If changes were made, simply click the `SAVE` button beside.
+For now, we will not change any values as we will be needing them for the next part.

 #Binding Auto-Scaling to the Application#

 1. Go to your app through the `DASHBOARD` from the menu.
 2. Select `ADD A SERVICE OR API` and look for the Auto-Scaling service under **DevOps**.
 3. Details of the service will be shown.
 Simply click the `CREATE` button.
 You will the have to restage your app after this step.
 4. You will now have to create the Policy Configuration.
 Do this by clicking on `Auto-Scaling` under `SERVICES`.
+Once you're there click the `CREATE AUTO-SCALING POLICY`.

 	For this activity we'll be using the following settings:

 		- Minimum Intance Count: 1
-		- Maximum Intance Count: 3
+		- Maximum Intance Count: 4
 		- Metric Type: Memory
 		- Scale: Out: 65%, increase: 1
-		- Scale: In: 40%, increase: 1
+		- Scale: In: 40%, deccrease: 1

 		Advance Configuration